Hydrangea Care: Essential Tips for Thriving Blooms

 How to Plant a Hydrangea

-• Dig a hole 2x the size of the root ball.
+• Dig a wide hole, roughly twice the width of the root ball, but no deeper.

-• Spread organic mulch to help retain moisture and improve the quality of the soil over time.
+• Mulch lightly to help retain moisture and regulate soil temperature.

 close up of lacecap hydrangea flowers